 In her July 2011 book titled The Practical Psychic Noreen Renier claims she is "the first psychic to ever work with the FBI" and on the cover of her copyrighted book MEDIUM, she is bogusly identified as an "investigator for the FBI."

-Those claims and images are among a string of psychic spoofs and exaggerations author and actress Noreen Renier has spun over the last three decades.
-And examined here by members of the GP Inquiry Institute and a full segmented index covering Noreen Renier is available at Noreen Renier index to pages.
+Those claims and images are among a string of psychic spoofs and exaggerations author and actress Noreen Renier has spun over the last three decades --- with a full segmented index covering Noreen Renier available at Noreen Renier indexed topics.